EcoNet-NZ/inaturalist-to-cams/USER_GUIDE.md

 ### Using a Browser

 When adding a new observation, select the `Projects` option and add the observation to the `Weed Management Aotearoa NZ` project.

+To update an existing observation, find (and expand if necessary) the `Projects` icon on the right of the screen, click the cog to the right of the `Weed Management Aotearoa NZ` project and select `Fill out project observation fields``

 As you enter the details, you need to press the `Add` button next to each detail you wish to set.
 Failure to do this will mean that your details are not saved: